 Balance: -€1.1 billion

-There are over 2,000 castles, keeps and castle ruins in Czechia, one of the highest density in the world.
+There are over 2,000 castles, keeps and castle ruins in Czechia, one of the highest densities in the world.

 Click here to read up on Austria’s next neighbor.